dalenewman/JunkDrawer/README.md

 I tell people that if you can think of it, then it already exists.
 You just have to Google it.
-I should have followed my own advice, but I didn&#39;t.
-See, I&#39;m a programmer.
+I should have followed my own advice, but I didn't.
+See, I'm a programmer.
 I have these times where _all_ I want to do is program.
-I&#39;m not even a great programmer (as indicated by the comments below), but I just love it, and I don&#39;t care what anyone thinks because it makes me _happy, happy, happy_.
+I'm not even a great programmer (as indicated by the comments below), but I just love it, and I don't care what anyone thinks because it makes me _happy, happy, happy_.

 So, I decided to bypass Google and create an open source project